-The notification we send you will include vital information such as whether this is a site-level or an account-level action.
-If we've disabled ad serving to your site then we'll advise you on the specific violation we found and also provide one example page where we found that violation.
-You'll also find an issue ID number which you'll need to submit an appeal once the violation has been fixed.
+The notification we send you will include vital information such as whether this is a page-level, site-level, or an account-level action.
+If we’ve disabled ad serving on your page then we’ll advise you on the specific violation we found and also provide the specific page where we found that violation.
+If we’ve disabled ad serving to your site we’ll provide the specific violation we found and an example page where we found that violation.
+You'll also find an issue ID number that you'll need to submit an appeal once the violation has been fixed.
 If your notification does not contain an issue ID then the decision is final and you cannot appeal.
 If ad serving has been disabled as a result of an account-level action then you should review our AdSense account may be disabled for policy reasons article instead.

 If you're concerned about malicious use of your ad code by others, we recommend that you use the site authorization feature.
 Site authorization is an optional feature that allows you to identify only specific sites that are permitted to use your Google ad code.
 Learn how to authorize your sites.

 You should read the notification carefully and make changes to resolve the issues.
 Then you should review the appeals best practices below: